pangeacyber/pangea-mcp-proxy/README.md

 ## Usage

-In an existing MCP servers configuration like the following:
+In an existing stdio-based MCP server configuration like the following:

 ```json
 {